SWSP3043 Interpersonal, Family and Structural Violence

 Violence against women is widespread.
-Globally, one in three women worldwide will experience physical or sexual violence in their lifetime (World Health Organisation, 2016).
+Globally, one in three women worldwide will experience physical or sexual violence in their lifetime.
 Cutting across class, ethnicity, age, culture and religion, intimate partner violence disproportionately affects women and children.
-Globally, 95% of perpetrators of domestic homicide are male (Walby et al., 2017).
+Globally, 95% of perpetrators of domestic homicide are male.
 This unit aims to deepen students’ knowledge of intimate partner violence and structural violence through theory and practice, research, policy, law, with particular reference to the relevance of intersectionality.
-The focus will be the complex, interlinked experiences of domestic violence and sexual assault in the lives of Aboriginal and Torres Strait Islander people, LGBTIQ+ people, and women with a disability and the key challenges and barriers to service provision for these communities.
+The focus will be the complex, interlinked experiences of domestic violence and sexual assault in the everyday lives of people and communities facing multiple challenges and barriers to service provision.
 The unit provides students with essential competencies to work as social workers with survivors and perpetrators of intimate partner violence as well as greater understandings of how domestic violence and sexual assault is produced within systemic, structural and cultural contexts.

 On completion of this unit, students will be able to:

 - Demonstrate an understanding of the definitions, prevalence, underlying causes, tactics and impacts of intimate partner violence on those affected,

 - Demonstrate an understanding of how intimate partner violence is shaped by social and cultural values, and how a person’s identity (gender, age, socio-economic status, etc.) can produce different experiences of violence, vulnerability, and “help seeking”,